SNStatComp/CourseWebscraping/README.md

 # CourseWebscraping
-Course material for the Course on Web scraping of the Statistical Computing group of Statistics Netherlands.
+Course materials for webscraping courses of the Statistics Netherlands' statistical computing group (SNStatComp).

 More info: o.tenbosch[at]cbs.nl